Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities

 \paragraph{Step 1.
-Solving the partially truncated equations} As discussed above this step is only necessary in the fully non-polarized case $Q_*\not=\text{const}$.
-It is therefore essential for the proof of \Theoremref{th:sub-criticalcoupledExistence} (and \Theoremref{th:sub-criticalcoupledEstimates}).
-As discussed in \Sectionref{sec:coupledfluids}, the critical case $\Gamma=0$ corresponds to the (half-)polarized case, i.e., it requires $Q_*=\text{const}$, where this step can be skipped (\Theoremref{th:criticalcoupledExistence} and \Theoremref{th:criticalcoupledEstimates}).
+Solving the partially truncated equations} As in \Sectionref{sec:foestimates}, we continue to give details for the case $\Gamma>0$ and add only a few remarks regarding the case $\Gamma=0$.
+As discussed above this step is only necessary in the non-polarized case $Q_*\not=\text{const}$.
+It is therefore essential for the proof of \Theoremref{th:sub-criticalcoupledExistence} (and \Theoremref{th:sub-criticalcoupledEstimates}) but not for \Theoremref{th:criticalcoupledExistence}.

-Let us recall the operator versions of the fully coupled Einstein-Euler equations \Eqref{eq:EinsteinEuleroperator} and their ``reduced version'' \Eqref{eq:EinsteinEuleroperatorred}.
-The \keyword{partially truncated equations} are defined as